Technigo/project-music-releases/README.md

-# Project 9 @ Technigo Bootcamp - "New Releases" music site using React
+#  "New Releases" music site using React

-The first week with React - This week's project is to use React components to build a page which shows new album and single releases, using the Spotify API
+This is my first project, made in React - I used React components to build a page which shows new album and single releases, using the Spotify API

-## To learn this week 🧠
+## Learning objectives 🧠

 - How to write React components
 - How to use <code> .map </code>to iterate over an array of data and mount many components
 - ow to use React props to feed information to components
 - How to structure React projects into small chunks

-### Tech  💻
+## Technologies used

 - HTML
 - CSS